mercere99/MABE2/docs/first_steps/00_installation.rst

 ..

 Then press enter to create your local clone!
+If all goes well, you will see the following in your terminal:

 .. code-block:: cpp